WFTV MENTORING SCHEME faqs

 Successful applicants agree to participate in any relevant publicity.

-For the London Mentoring Scheme; I have nearly but not quite seven years' experience - can I still apply?
+For the England Mentoring Scheme; I have nearly but not quite seven years' experience - can I still apply?

 The scheme is designed for mid-career level women.
 The dynamic relies on everyone having enough industry knowledge to share with the group, so it’s not suitable if you are still establishing yourself in your career, as you would soon feel out of your depth.
 However, if you are close to seven years, have a proven track record in your field and a clear goal then, as long as you will have seven years' experience by the time the scheme starts, your application will be considered.